fiskl-accounting/help-docs/docs/FAQs/invoicing-faqs.md

 While there's no dedicated receipt feature, you can resend a paid invoice with a custom message.
 The customer will see the invoice marked as paid, the payment date, and can download the PDF.
 This is typically sufficient as a receipt of payment.

+### Can I partially pay an invoice?

+Yes, you can do this in a number of ways:

+1. You can create a payment schedule and when your customer pays the invoice they will be asked to pay only the due amount.
+This is ideal for having a single invoice with multiple payments.
+A deposit can also be considered a partial payment.
+2. When your customer in in the payment page they can also change the amount they are going to pay.
+If they plan to only partially pay they can set the amount to pay.
+This is not possible with integrated payments like `GoCardless`.

+### Do you support Spanish, Portuguese, Italian, German & French e-invoices?

+Our invoices are translated into 52 languages including the emails and payment pages.
+We support most e-invoicing and are currently working to implement German and French embedded xml in PDF to meet their requirements.

 ## Need More Help?

 If you couldn't find the answer you're looking for, please [contact Fiskl support team](mailto:support@fiskl.com).
 We're here to help!